TomonobuHayakawa/spresense/sdk/README.md

 # Configuration

-SDK provides `tools/config.py` as configuration frontend for SDK and NuttX kernel configuration. `tools/config.py` invokes kconfig tool, so user must be installed before use it.
+SDK provides `tools/config.py` as configuration frontend for SDK and NuttX kernel configuration. `tools/config.py` invokes kconfig tool so this must be installed prior it is used.
 `tools/config.py` must be called from top of SDK source tree.

-`tools/config.py` can be switched with `-k` or `--kernel` option to affects kernel side.
+`tools/config.py` can be switched with `-k` or `--kernel` option to configure the kernel.
-If no `-k` or `--kernel` option has been specified, then affects SDK side.
+If no `-k` or `--kernel` option has been specified, then the configuration affects SDK.

 e.g.
 ```